MIMI-wfp/MIMI1-archive/CONTRIBUTING.md

 ### Repository structure

 The structure of this repository is outlined in the [README.md](https://github.com/kmtang/MIMI/blob/main/README.md#introducing-the-mimi-github-repository) file.
-As explained, the MIMI repository is organised into 4 sub-sections:
+As explained, it's organised into 4 sub-sections:

 * `data_constrained` - Projects relating to MIMI data-constrained contexts<br>
 * `data_rich` - Projects relating to MIMI data-rich contexts<br>